techidaily/site-screen-capture/source/_posts/updated-secrets-to-stunning-nightscape-shots.md

 Experts suggest using a sturdy camera tripod, and it will be better to get a remote release.
 With this, you can trigger the camera without touching the shutter button, and it will reduce the movement of the camera.

-## Part 2: Don't-Dos in Night Portraits

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Don't-Dos in Night Portraits

 ### 1\.
 Don't dress in dark